freeCodeCamp/chapter/CONTRIBUTING.md

 #### Initializing the Database

-If you're starting the application for the first time, you need to:
+If you're starting the application for the first time, or syncronizing with the latest development changes, then you like need to:
-* (optionally) drop the database - to delete all the structure and data
+* drop the database - to delete all the structure and data
 * migrate the database - to structure by setup tables based on the schema
 * seed the database - development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding

 The `yarn db:reset` command will do all three tasks: drop, migrate, and seed.

-If you prefer to run any or all of the steps manually, they are:
+If you prefer to run some or all of the steps manually, then they are:
 * `yarn db:drop`
 * `yarn db:migrate`
 * `yarn db:seed`